Visiting Liseberg Christmas Market in Gothenburg

 Festivities in Gothenburg don’t stop at Liseberg.
 The centre of Gothenburg is decorated with simple and elegant lights in a way that pays homage to the minimal style synonymous with Scandinavian design.

-But the Clarion Hotel Post shows that not all the decorations are so understated, dressed up as a huge present and elaborately wrapped up in a red and gold bow especially for Christmas!
+However, the Clarion Hotel Post decided to buck the minimal aesthetic for Christmas and dressed up as a huge present, elaborately wrapped up in a red and gold bow!

 Clarion Hotel Post, Gothenburg